Pylons/colander/docs/extending.rst

    from colander import null

    class Boolean(object):
-       def deserialize(self, node, value):
+       def serialize(self, node, appstruct):
-           if value is null:
+           if appstruct is null:
                return null
+           if not isinstance(appstruct, bool):
+              raise Invalid(node, '%r is not a boolean') return appstruct and 'true' or 'false'

+       def deserialize(self, node, cstruct):
+           if cstruct is null:
+               return null
-           if not isinstance(value, basestring):
+           if not isinstance(cstruct, basestring):
-               raise Invalid(node, '%r is not a string' % value) value = value.lower()
+               raise Invalid(node, '%r is not a string' % cstruct) value = value.lower()
            if value in ('true', 'yes', 'y', 'on', 't', '1'): return True
            return False

-       def serialize(self, node, value):
-           if value is null:
-               return null
-           if not isinstance(value, bool):
-              raise Invalid(node, '%r is not a boolean') return value and 'true' or 'false'

 Here's how you would use the resulting class as part of a schema: